xnvme/xnvme/docs/background/backends/upcie/mproc.md

 and the primary's published base.
 PRP entries for a secondary's own commands are translated against its private heap, whose physical pages it resolves itself.

+### GPU backends

+The `upcie-cuda` and `upcie-hip` backends share everything described above: they reuse the host backend's controller and queue-pair init/term, and they keep all NVMe control structures on the host hugepage heap.
+Only data buffers live in GPU memory, which is allocated from a per-process heap and therefore requires no coordination between processes.

+The CUDA backend also exposes GPU-resident queue pairs through `xnvme_cuda_queue_create()`/`xnvme_cuda_queue_destroy()`.
+These run under the same mutex and shared queue-id bitmap as ordinary queue-pair creation.

 (sec-backends-upcie-mproc-startup)=
 ## Startup handshake